plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 ### March: Plausible is now a team of two ($433 MRR)

-I joined Uku on March 16th, 2020, to focus on marketing and communication.
+I started working with Uku on March 16th, 2020 with a focus on marketing and communication.

 I remember looking at the stats on our Plausible dashboard; we had 49 visitors in total, and 0 from Google search the day before I joined.
 I'm a big fan of setting small but realistic goals, so my first tiny goal was to consistently get ten organic visitors from Google search per day.